CBBIO/FANTASIA/docs/source/data_source.rst

 - **Enhanced Data Traceability**: By integrating metadata, we can track the provenance of annotations and ensure reproducibility.
 - **Relational Algebra Support**: The structured nature of the database allows advanced queries and relationship-based operations.
 - **Scalability & Expandability**: The system enables seamless integration with additional sources, such as structural data, experimental annotations, and evolutionary insights.
-- **Optimization for Efficient Retrieval**: The use of PostgreSQL-based vector searches ensures that even large-scale proteomes can be processed efficiently.
 - **Cross-Referencing with Structural Data**: By incorporating structural information, we facilitate comparative analyses that leverage both sequence-based and structure-based functional annotations.

 .. figure:: _static/PIS.png